 All of these current and proven fighters share the advantages attributed to the F-35: they are true multirole aircraft, they are highly maneuverable, they use advanced digital array radars, they can employ everything in the modern air-to-air and air-to-ground armament inventory, they have helmet-mounted displays with off-boresight missile cueing, they have datalink for information sharing.
 The only thing they don’t have is stealth.

 Fuck stealth.
 There isn’t an air force in the world that won’t turn tail and run from a wall of Eagles coming its way.

 Congress must be swimming in a sea of defense contractor bribe money … and defense contractors like Boeing must have been bought off with promises of greater contracts to come … for there to be such a wall of silence on the simple idea of buying newer versions of existing fighters.
 Clamping down on DoD and the military is easier: just threaten dissenters’ careers and label them traitors.

 To be fair, there is also this: the success of the F-35 program depends on American and allied countries standing firm on buying it in the numbers projected.
 If one or two allies back away from their commitments to buy the F-35, costs will go up dramatically and other allies may get wobbly knees.
-And if American military services get new F-15s, they’re going to want fewer F-35s.
+And if American military services start buying new versions of legacy fighters, they’re going to want fewer F-35s.
 In other words, any discussion of alternatives to the current F-35 program is a threat, and that helps explain why the idea of buying additional Eagles, Hornets, and Fighting Falcons is a non-starter.